 Department of Health guidance

-The Department of Health (England) has produced guidance on how to ensure healthcare services provide better access with practical suggestions for reasonable adjustments.
+The Department of Health (England) has produced the guide Equal access? (pdf) on how to ensure healthcare services provide better access with practical suggestions for reasonable adjustments.

 Change unhelpful attitudes through training

 'All of us have prejudices but we perhaps don’t know what they are…We aren’t aware of the ways in which we are prejudicial and the risk that we might discriminate against somebody because of that lack of awareness…it’s about being vigilant and constantly trying to learn…to get feedback from patients and staff…reflective practice'